srccircumflex/TheVTPyProject/README.rst

 and the first basic modules and objects for implementing text-based widgets.

 The development is done by myself on a hobby basis, the progress and next goals can be seen under Issues_.
-There is also full documentation available in the Wiki_.
+There is also a full documentation available in the Wiki_.

 Reports, ideas and questions are very welcome and can be directed to :html:`<a href="mailto:srccircumflex@outlook.com?subject=The%20VT-Python%20Project">